SURYATSG786/WaRehouse-and-Inventory-Management-System---Elevate-Labs-/README.md

 ERROR 1644 (45000): Stock quantity cannot go below zero for this product/warehouse.
 ```

-The original `INSERT` into `stock_transactions` rolled back completely — no orphaned audit row, no partial update.
+The original `INSERT` into `stock_transactions` rolled back completely .
+No orphaned audit row, no partial update.
 That's the trigger chain (insert → sync trigger → guard trigger) protecting data integrity end-to-end, confirmed by re-querying `stock_transactions` and finding zero matching rows afterward.

 <img src="./assets/divider.svg" width="100%" height="4"/>

 ## ❖ Stored Procedures

-Transactional procedures follow ACID principles — each one wraps its writes in `START TRANSACTION ...
+Transactional procedures follow ACID principles .
+Each one wraps its writes in `START TRANSACTION ...
 COMMIT`, so a stock transfer or purchase order creation either completes fully or not at all, with consistency enforced by the trigger layer underneath.

 | Procedure | What it does |
 |---|---|